Digital Nomad Life in Tokyo

 What do people find most challenging about the culture in Tokyo?

 "Expats often find it challenging to adjust to the cultural differences in their new home, find housing and employment in the new location, make friends, develop a new social network, learn the language, and obtain necessary documents from the government.
-Additionally, some expats may experience feelings of homesickness, loneliness, and anxiety when starting out in a new country," said one expat in Tokyo.
+Additionally, some expats may experience feelings of homesickness, loneliness, and anxiety when starting out in a new country," explained one expat living in Tokyo, Japan.

 "The language for sure.
 That was always a point of stress.
 I hate being misunderstood, and well..that happened a lot!
-Also just the grind of being part of the "herd", waiting in long lines for packed trains etc," remarked one member in Tokyo.
+Also just the grind of being part of the "herd", waiting in long lines for packed trains etc," said one person in Tokyo.

 What residency documents or visas did I need if I will be in Tokyo for a while?